 Call our friendly experts on 13 83 53 to find out how HardieDeck can save you time and money.

 Fibre cement decking is a much more suitable decking option.
 Resistant to moisture and rot, it is ideal for pool decks and better yet, it is resilient and made to withstand prolonged exposure to moisture and the chlorine or salt from backyard pools.

 Termites and timbers are two words no homeowner wants to hear in the same sentence.

 Termites can affect timber, often going undetected for long periods.
 The effect of termites weakens and reduces the safety of your deck, resulting in expensive repair work or having to replace your deck entirely.

-HardieDeck can be stained to look like timber but requires less maintenance, so you can spend more time relaxing like the owners of this HardieDeck.
+HardieDeck requires less maintenance, so you can spend more time relaxing less time on upkeep.

 Choose HardieDeck, for a safe, termite-resistant option.
 Made from fibre cement, HardieDeck is more durable and will not be affected by dreaded termites.